Skip to Content

 Conventional Water Treatment Plant Discharges: Obtaining Coverage Under General Permit No. TXG640000

-If you own or operate a conventional water treatment plant that discharges wastewater generated as a result of conventional water treatment at water treatment facilities into or adjacent to water in the state, you may qualify for coverage under the Water Treatment Plant General Permit (TXG640000).
+If your operation discharges wastewater generated as a result of conventional water treatment at a water treatment plant into or adjacent to water in the state, a permit is required.
+You may qualify for coverage under the Water Treatment Plant General Permit (TXG640000).

 NOTE: Effective January 29, 2022, applicants must submit the application forms using the online e-permitting system or request and obtain an electronic reporting waiver.
 Electronic reporting waivers are not transferable and expire on the same date as the authorization to discharge.